 The tour will be led by Jeremy Perks & catered by our experienced Safari Hostess.
 It begins & ends at Hamelin Pool & we will have one base camp on the island.
 Partial proceeds will be donated to DBCA to support their important ongoing conservation and rehabilitation work on Dirk Hartog.

 Self-drivers will travel in a small 'tag-along' convoy led by our expert guide; they will need a robust 4WD vehicle with two-way radio and either a roof-top tent, ground tent or robust off-road camper trailer to participate.
-Two passenger seats are also available in the escort vehicle (includes camping gear, catering & transport).
-Numbers are strictly limited.

 Don’t miss out on this awesome back to nature experience & do your bit for the environment!